-But use of numerical/scalar information is not general enough: It doesn't suffice for linguistic (e.g. grammatical or semantic) structures or for reasoning about topological relationships, or processes of structural change e.g. in chemical reactions or engineering assembly processes -- including 'toy' engineering, such as playing with meccano sets.
-It also cannot describe growth of organisms, such as plants and animals, in which new materials, new substructures, new relationships and new capabilities form -- including new information processing capabilities.
+But use of numerical/scalar information is not general enough: It doesn't suffice for linguistic (e.g. grammatical or semantic) structures or for reasoning about topological relationships, or processes of structural change e.g. in building complex nests, in chemical reactions, in programming, or in engineering assembly processes -- or 'toy' engineering, such as playing with meccano sets, tinker toys, Lego, etc. It also cannot describe growth of organisms, such as plants and animals, in which new materials, new substructures, new relationships and new capabilities form -- including new information processing capabilities.

-For example, the changes between an egg and a chicken cannot be described by changes in a state-vector.
+For example, the biologically important changes between an egg and a chicken cannot be described by changes in a state-vector.
 Why not?